 The most important reason for using an overtime calculator to determine an employee’s hourly rate is that you need to be as accurate as possible when converting an annual salary to a new hourly wage system.

-Manually calculating the new rate can most certainly be done, but you run the risk of human error, which could lead to lawsuits or fines because you are not paying an employee the appropriate amount based on their hours worked.
+Manually calculating the new rate can most certainly be done, but you run the risk of violating overtime rules due to human error, which could lead to lawsuits or fines because you are not paying an employee the appropriate amount based on their total hours worked.

 How do I keep track of overtime hours?